charliesjc/volroon/readme.md

-# Roonumio
+# volroon

-Roonumio is a plugin for Volumio 3 that allows you to use the Roon Bridge software provided by Roon and display the track metadata in Volumio.
+volroon is a plugin for Volumio 3 that allows you to use the Roon Bridge software provided by Roon and display the track metadata in Volumio.

 ## THIS PROJECT IS WORK-IN-PROGRESS
 This plugin is completely work-in-progress and will likely cause problems with your Volumio installation.
 There is still a lot to be done before it even reaches the testing phase.